apollographql/apollo-studio-community/preview-docs/Explorer.md

+> **👋 Update:** The Explorer is now available for unlimited, free use in [Apollo Studio](https://studio.apollographql.com).
+Take a look at our [announcement post](https://www.apollographql.com/blog/introducing-the-apollo-explorer/) for more details on the specifics.

 # Preview: Explorer

-> **Update:** The Explorer is now available for unlimited, free use in [Apollo Studio](https://studio.apollographql.com).
-Take a look at our [announcement post](https://www.apollographql.com/blog/introducing-the-apollo-explorer/) for more details on the specifics.

 Welcome to the pre-release docs for the Explorer, a browser-based tool for exploring GraphQL schemas, composing queries, and testing responses.